-- Various phrases, such as adverse event or critical incident, are used to denote the unintended harm patients experience as a result of health care delivery.
-In this document, definitions for adverse event, close call, harm, disclosure and reporting are taken from the Disclosure Working Group, Canadian Disclosure Guidelines, Edmonton, AB: Canadian Patient Safety Institute, 2011.
+- Various phrases, such as adverse event or critical incident, are used to denote the unintended harm patients experience as a result of healthcare delivery.
+In this document, definitions for adverse event, close call, harm, disclosure and reporting are taken from the Disclosure Working Group, Canadian Disclosure Guidelines, Canadian Patient Safety Institute, 2011.

-- The use of the word “patient” in this document encompasses a substitute decision maker if the patient is no longer capable of consenting to his or her own health treatment.
+- The use of the word “patient” in this document encompasses a substitute decision maker if the patient is no longer capable of consenting to their own health treatment.

 - For example, under Manitoba’s The Regional Health Authorities Act, C.C.S.M. c.
 R34, ss.
 53.1-53.10, there are criteria for reporting critical incidents to regional health authorities (RHAs).
-Health corporations and prescribed health care organizations (e.g. land and air ambulances, CancerCare Manitoba) are to have a critical incident review committee investigate incidents and notify the RHA of critical incidents.
+Health corporations and prescribed healthcare organizations (e.g. land and air ambulances) are to have a critical incident review committee investigate incidents and notify the RHA of critical incidents.
 A written report of their investigation must be submitted to the RHA and ultimately to the Minister of Health.
-None of these reports are available to the patient.

-- Ibid.
+- Supra, at note 1.
 Patients must be notified when they suffer serious, undesired consequences of health services, such as death, disability, injury or harm, unplanned admission to hospital or unusual extension of a hospital stay.

 THIS PUBLICATION IS FOR INFORMATION PURPOSES ONLY.
 NOTHING IN THIS PUBLICATION SHOULD BE CONSTRUED AS LEGAL ADVICE FROM ANY LAWYER, CONTRIBUTOR OR THE CNPS.
 READERS SHOULD CONSULT LEGAL COUNSEL FOR SPECIFIC ADVICE.